 It may feel very difficult to make time for yourself while you are working, particularly if you are working more than usual or if you are under a lot of pressure.
 You may feel guilty about relaxing while your colleagues are working.

 But making time for yourself is important for your physical and mental health.
-If you use the time when you're not working to take care of yourself, this can help you keep going when you are at work.
-This can be time spent at home, or if you are on a break at work.
+Try to use the time when you're not working to take care of yourself, as this can help you keep going when you are at work.

 Here are some ideas you could try:

 If you're finding it difficult to switch off from work, you might find our page on relaxation helpful.
 This includes tips and exercises to help you relax, which you can try at home or if you are taking a break at work.